x01000101x/x01000101x/README.md

 ### Hi, I'm Leonard 👋

-- 🔭 I’m currently working on school works and competitions
+- 🔭 I’m currently working on school works and competitio
 - 🌱 I’m currently learning Ruby
 - 👯 I’m looking to collaborate on Web projects
 - 🤔 I’m looking for an IT Partner